ClemensFischer/XAML-Map-Control/MapsforgeTiles/README.md

 Map files can be downloaded from the [Mapsforge Download Server](https://download.mapsforge.org/).

-`MapsforgeTileSource` is initialized by a static `Initialize` method that takes the file path to either a single map file or a directory containing multiple map files, and a DPI scale factor that controls the size of the rendered map tiles.
+`MapsforgeTileSource` is initialized by a static `LoadMaps` method that takes the file path to either a single map file or a directory containing multiple map files.

 The `MapsforgeTileSource` instance constructor takes a string parameter that specifies a Mapsforge theme.
 This is either the full path of an XML `rendertheme` file, or the name of one of the built-in themes (ignoring case), e.g. `Default`.
 See [MapsforgeThemes.java](https://github.com/mapsforge/mapsforge/blob/master/mapsforge-themes/src/main/java/org/mapsforge/map/rendertheme/internal/MapsforgeThemes.java)
 for available theme names.
-The second and third optional constructor parameters specify the size of the tile source's internal tile cache and the relative scale of rendered text.
+An additional constructor parameters specifies the size of the tile source's internal cache.

 Code sample:
 ```
-MapControl.MapsforgeTiles.MapsforgeTileSource.Initialize(".\mapfiles", 1.5f);
+MapControl.MapsforgeTiles.MapsforgeTileSource.Initialize(".\mapfiles");

 map.MapLayer = new MapTileLayer
 {